 a customer can use AWS services for components such as RDBMS, Elasticsearch, file storage and the caching service.

 Data collection and processing is also designed to scale.
 If you were running 100 backend processes each

-process would poll jobs from the database and work independently.
+process would poll jobs and work independently.

-Or you can deploy the backend process on a single large server and increase the number of processing threads.
+Or you can also deploy the backend process on a single large server and increase the number of processing threads.

 Works for all budgets: